jamiesonshayna/LookToTheCook/README.md

 This is the necessary information needed to create and maintain the application's remote database.
 <details>
   <summary>MySql Database </summary>
-  - database is currently on a student tier server
+  -Database is currently on a student tier server
-  - if database is to be changed locations will need to create a Mysql database
-  - connect to the database through a php file using a credentials file located on the server
+  -If database is to be changed locations will need to create a Mysql database -Connect to the database through a php file using a credentials file located on the server
 </details>
 <details>
   <summary>Credentials</summary>
-  - This file will allow you to connect the php file to the database
+  -This file will allow you to connect the php file to the database
     ```php
     $username = '';
     $password = '';